mechevarria/demo-nginx-angular/README.md

 ### Buildpack

-* Push your code directly without the need of a container registry with the following command
+* Push your code directly without the need of a container registry with the following commands (make sure you have done a build ahead of time)

 ```bash
 cf-push-buildpack.sh